 The Meeting: Here’s a sample agenda to give you an idea of the flow of the meetings and topics discussed.
-The guest/public comment period is at the very end of the meeting and is limited to five speakers, (first come first served so arrive early.)
+The public comment period is at the the beginning of the meeting and is limited to five speakers, (first come first served so arrive early.)
 Each person is limited to two minutes.

 Do I HAVE to DO Anything?!
 As a SHAC meeting guest, you are under no obligation to speak at any time – You can truly just act as a “fly on the wall” while taking in the information discussed.

 If you do have something you want to say, but are hesitant to speak in front of the group, you can submit a written statement on one of the comment cards which are located on the table as you enter the room.

 Since these written comments are kept with the records of the meeting, (and the Concerned Parents are definitely submitting their comments,) even if I don’t have a specific, urgent topic, I encourage you to submit a general statement of support, such as:

 Be Aware: The SHAC board is there to attend to a wide variety of subjects pertaining to the health of our students and AISD staff, from Physical Education programs and Lunch Menus to staff insurance plans and school nurse coverage.
 During any given meeting, there is very little chance that any LGBTQ+ or sex ed topcs will be raised, and even if they are, as observing guests we are not allowed to comment on them during the discussion when guests are each allowed two minutes to give a brief statement.
 We are there to get information, be a counter-presence to the Concerned Parents and let the SHAC board know that we support their inclusion initiatives.

 Since that discussion, I have done my best to not engage with any CPs as I’m following the HRC’s recommendation to not engage with people who are fighting against our goals, but to support the decision makers who support equality for LGBTQ+ students and families.